Visual Merchandising: 12 Insights How To Merchandise Your Store

 4. Focus on the front of your store

-Start with the display area closest to the front door and put your newest and most expensive items in the spotlight.
+Start with the display area closest to the front door and highlight your newest and most expensive items.

-Be sure to have several levels of height - even on shelves, make sure your store fixtures are clean top to bottom and filled with enough products so that the customer can pick up and touch them without having to totally dismantle your display.
+Be sure to have several levels of height—even on shelves.
+Make sure your store fixtures are clean from top to bottom and filled with enough products so that customers can pick up and touch them without having to totally dismantle your display.

 5. Add a stuffed pig to at least one window.
 Really.

-Find a totally unrelated item and put it on your display.
-It serves as a prop.
-Its only purpose to grab your customer’s attention.
+Find an unrelated item and put it on your display.
+It serves as a prop, and its only purpose is to grab your customer’s attention.
 Add a stuffed toy pig to complete your KitchenAid display.

-It is not necessary to add a prop to every product display, but the idea should always be there.
+Adding a prop to every product display is unnecessary, but the idea should always be there.

 These visual elements make the customer ask themselves, "Why is that there?"
 They are intrigued by your visual merchandising picture and come in to learn more.